abhishekwahane/carkaro/README.md

 The Java program is written to be interactive with the customer capturing all customer necessary information for current and future processing.

-There are four Input interactive data capture forms and one Output billing form.
+### Implementation

-The various forms are as follows.
+There are four Input interactive data capture forms and one Output billing form:

 1. Sign In   or  Register mode
     The new user is allowed to register himself or the existing user is allowed to log into the system